-- the rule making tests for changes to the NER; - · a summary of the Commission's reasons in deciding to make the electricity rule; - the Commission's consideration of the electricity rule against the NEO; and - the Commission's consideration in deciding whether to make a uniform or differential rule in accordance with the Northern Territory legislation adopting the NEL.].
+- the rule making tests for changes to the NER; - a summary of the Commission's reasons in deciding to make the electricity rule; and - the Commission's consideration of the electricity rule against the NEO.

 Further information on the legal requirements for making this final rule determination is set out in Appendix A.